Google Pixel Watch 3 (45mm) vs Garmin epix Pro (Gen 2) Sapphire Edition (47mm)

 Frequently Asked Questions

-Google Pixel Watch 3 (45mm) excels if you value significantly larger and brighter display (2000 nits) than predecessors.
-Garmin epix Pro (Gen 2) Sapphire Edition (47mm) is better if you prioritize premium sapphire and titanium build is lightweight yet durable.
-Pick based on your budget and daily use.
+Google Pixel Watch 3 (45mm) is the better choice if you prioritize significantly larger and brighter display (2000 nits) than predecessors.
+Garmin epix Pro (Gen 2) Sapphire Edition (47mm) wins if you value premium sapphire and titanium build is lightweight yet durable.
+Both are rated highly (4.4★ vs 4.7★), so consider your specific needs and budget.

 Affiliate disclosure